-From last few years, some startups (now full grown business model) are bringing innovation in used car buying and selling market.
+In the last few years, some startups (now full-grown business model) are bringing innovation in the used car buying and selling markets.
 The biggest player in this market is CARS24 and a new entrant is Spinny.
-I have strictly choosen these two options because these websites directly buy your car from you and give you the money, without you waiting for a third buyer.
+I have strictly chosen these two options because these websites directly buy your car from you and give you the money, without you waiting for a third buyer.

 Best part about CARS24